 As illustrated in figure 3.1 the legs of a legged robot are the elements which support de robot's body and therefore define a relationship between the body and the support plane, so we need to be able to determine the 3D coordinates of the leg's points in contact with the ground at any time.
-We call support points, l, to the leg's points that are in contact with the ground and therefore support the robot body.
-The support points are shown by a red circle around them.
+We denote as support points, \mathbf{g}i , to the leg's points that are in contact with the ground and therefore support the robot body.
+The support points are shown by a red circle around them in figure 3.1.

-Figure 3.1: Points of contact with the supporting surface
+Figure 3.1: General structured of a legged robot, highlighting the points of contact with the supporting surface

-Coordinate reference systems In order to obtain the features expressed in a fixed reference system it is necessary to define the relevant reference systems of the robot. we use the notation I_i referring to the generic reference system j, and we use the notation iI_j when referring to the transformation from generic reference system i to generic reference system i.
+Coordinate reference systems In order to propagate the error computed on the visual features it is first necessary to define the relevant coordinate reference systems that represent the different robot component points of viewt.
+We denote I_j the generic reference system j, and $iI_j$ the transformation from generic reference system j to generic reference system i.